coaxsoft/passpartu/README.md

 end
 ```
 ### Raise policy missed errors
-By default Passpartu will raise an error if policy is missed in `passpartu.yml`.
-Set `config.raise_policy_missed_error = false` in order to return `false` in case when policy is not defined.
+By default Passpartu will raise an PolicyMissedError if policy is missed in `passpartu.yml`.
+In initializer set  `config.raise_policy_missed_error = false` in order to return `false` in case when policy is not defined.
 This is a good approach to write only "positive" policies (only true) and automatically restricts everything that is not mentioned in `passpartu.yml`

 ## Installation